 Introduction:

 Cryptography is the creativity of translating the original plain text in to cipher text.
 The sender translates the plaintext in to cipher text.
 In this way when the data sends to receiver the sender translate the plaintext into chipper text.
 Then the receiver converts it to plaintext for reading data.
 The passion of the cryptography is to protect data from unauthorized access.
 When the data sends to receiver as chipper text, then third party can’t access the data as the original form.
 The way that the plaintext hides the data is called encryption.
 The way of the encrypting the input or plaintext which is unreadable is called chipper text.
 The way that takes encrypting message to the receiver and translates as readable form is called decryption.
-In the modern era cryptography provides a huge role in network security purpose.
-As lately this is the good security system for communication.
-The encryption key and decryption key may or may not be the same.
-When these keys are same, the cryptosystem is called a "Symmetric key" technique; when they are not it is called an "Asymmetric key" technique.
+In the modern era, cryptography provides a crucial role in network security purpose.It is useful for good communication under its security system.Encryption uses one secret key which is private and in asymmetric,it uses two keys of both public and private.

+Symmetric uses only one key to send data from sender to receiver.It uses private key and secret key number can be number,word and also string.Both users need to know key for encrypt and decrypt the message.DES,AES,Blowfish and SHA are some kind of symmetric algorithm.

+Asymmetric uses two keys where one is public and another is private.Public key is not for security purpose because any user may send the messege to a specipc user.But in private key only specific person will able to know information.

 Figure 1: Classification of Cryptographic Algorithms

-1.1.
-Symmetric Cryptography Algorithm:

-This type of cryptography practices only one key for both encryption and decryption, and it is also called secret key cryptography [1].
-This technique works by the following principles: 1.
-The plaintext is encrypted with the key to produce cipher text and it is sent to the receiver.
-2. The receiver uses the same key to decrypt the cipher text and finds the original plaintext.
-In Symmetric key cryptography both the sender and the receiver must know the same key in order to use the technique.
-There are two common patterns in this method stream cipher and Block cipher.
-The stream ciphers generate a sequence of bits used as a key called a key stream, and the encryption is accomplished by combining the key stream with the plaintext.
-This is usually done with the bitwise XOR operation.
-The key stream is not dependent on the plaintext and cipher text, in which case the stream cipher is synchronous, or it can depend of the data and its encryption, in which case the stream cipher is self-synchronizing.
-A block cipher converts a fixed-length block of plaintext into a block of cipher text which is of the same length.
-In decryption, same secret key is used by applying the reverse transformation of the cipher text block and original plain text is produced [2].

 Figure 2: Symmetric Encryption Technique

+Symmetric Encryption Algorithms

+In Symmetric we explain about the AES,DES and 3DES algorithm.In description we use the work of some papers and also mention our own explanation about the process of algorithms by using the figure.By describing all, we able to reach a solution that what is better to all of them.

 AES: Advance Encryption Standard

 Rijndael was selected as the AES in Oct-2000 Designed by Vincent Rijmen and Joan Daemen in Belgium.
 AES is a symmetric block cipher that can Block size128bit, Cipher keys 128,192and 256 bits.
 Basically, encryption algorithms are divided into three major categories – transposition, substitution, and transposition – substitution technique.
 This algorithm uses a round function that is compared of four different byte-oriented transformations such as Sub byte, Shift row, Mix column, Add round key.
 Number of rounds to be used depends on the length of key [3].